microsoft/sqldev/_includes/partials/go/az-crudunix.md

 Reading all the tasks...
 Andrea Lam's tasks:
 Title: Do laundry
-DueDate: 2017-03-30
+DueDate: 2021-03-30
 IsComplete:false

 Meet Bhagdev's tasks:
 Title: Mow the lawn
-DueDate: 2017-03-30
+DueDate: 2021-03-30
 IsComplete:false

 Luis Bosquez's tasks:
 Title: Do more laundry
-DueDate: 2017-03-30
+DueDate: 2021-03-30
 IsComplete:false

 Title: Watch TV
-DueDate: 2017-03-30
+DueDate: 2021-03-30
 IsComplete:false

 Updating Andrea's task...
 Title: Buy donuts for Luis
-DueDate: 2017-03-30
+DueDate: 2021-03-30
 IsComplete:false

 Deleted all tasks for user 3
 ```

 > Congratulations!
-You created your first three Go apps with SQL Server!
-Check out the next section to learn about how you can make your apps faster with SQL Server’s Columnstore feature.
+You created your first three Go apps with AzureSQL DB!
+Check out the next section to learn about how you can make your apps faster with Azure SQL DB’s Columnstore feature.